“It seems like you know everything you need to know. Now, how does this information become the transformation you seek?”

-With high percentages of positive impact that coaching has, many coaches find fulfillment as a result.
+With high percentages of the positive impact that coaching has, many coaches find fulfillment as a result.
 It’s their way of adding value to improving the world or within their community.

 What Qualifications Do You Need to Be a Business Coach?

 The great thing about becoming a business coach, like a life coach, is that you just need to go through a course.
-Thankfully, you don’t need a Master’s Degree or a Ph.D. in order to be a certified business coach.
+Thankfully, you don’t need a Master’s Degree or a Ph.D. to be a certified business coach.

 However, with that being said, having a Bachelor’s Degree in counseling or psychology can provide you with the skills to help your coachees.